battre/autocomplete-attribute-explainer/README.md

 Spec) are:

-1. Giving website authors the chance to annotate address forms so that they can collect data in a format they need, enables browser vendors to faciliate a better autofill experience.
+1. Giving website authors the chance to annotate address forms so that they can collect data in a format they need and enable browser vendors to faciliate a better autofill experience for such forms.

-2. The metrics above indicate to us that in multiple countries, websites predominately ask for separate street name and house numbers rather than street addresses or address lines as they are defined by the autocomplete attribute.
+2. The metrics cited above indicate to us that in multiple countries, websites predominately ask for separate street name and house numbers rather than street addresses or address lines as they are defined by the autocomplete attribute.
 They choose to use these formats despite a lack of support by the